What are the other Names for this Condition? (Also known as/Synonyms)

 - Arterial embolization of the tumor is used to provide temporary relief from the symptoms, and reduce blood loss during ‘tumor removal’ surgical procedure

-- Post-operative care is important: One must maintain minimum activity levels, until the surgical wound heals
+- Post-operative care is important, until the surgical wound heals

 - Post-operative follow-up care with regular screening and check-ups are important